vespa-engine/documentation/en/nearest-neighbor-search.md

 The total number of hits which is ranked by the ranking profile depends on the query filters and how fast the nearest neighbor search algorithm converges (for exact search).
-The exact search operator might expose more than `targetHits` to the `first-phase` ranking expression.

 The [ranking.profile](reference/query-api-reference.html#ranking.profile) parameter
 controls which profile is used.
-In this case, simply ranks documents based on how close they are in the CLIP embedding space.
+In this case, it simply ranks documents based on how close they are in the CLIP embedding space.

 ## Using Nearest Neighbor from a Searcher Component